onepf/OPFPush/README.md

     String messageType = BroadcastMessageListener.getMessageType(intent);
     ````

 That's all.
-You don't need handle registration in `AsyncTask` , handle error and
+You don't need handle registration in `AsyncTask`, handle error and
-retry registration on fail.
-OPFPush already include this features for you.
+can retry registration on fail - OPFPush already include this features for you.

 You can see migrated from GCM sample code in [GCM Migrate Sample](./samples/gcm_migrate_sample).